Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 TL;DR — What Is Semaglutide?

 Semaglutide is Novo Nordisk’s once-weekly GLP-1 receptor agonist, a 31-amino-acid peptide modified with a fatty-acid side chain that extends its plasma half-life to approximately one week.
-It is marketed as Ozempic for type 2 diabetes (2017), Rybelsus as an oral tablet for type 2 diabetes (2019), and Wegovy for chronic weight management in obesity (2021).
-STEP 1 reported ~14.9% weight loss at 68 weeks, and SELECT demonstrated a ~20% reduction in major adverse cardiovascular events in adults with obesity and established cardiovascular disease.
-Semaglutide is the class-defining GLP-1 agonist and the comparator for next-generation triple agonists like retatrutide.
+It is marketed as Ozempic for type 2 diabetes (2017), Rybelsus as a 14 mg oral tablet for type 2 diabetes (2019), Wegovy injection for chronic weight management in obesity (2021), and the Wegovy pill (oral semaglutide 25 mg) for chronic weight management (FDA approval December 22, 2025; EMA CHMP positive opinion May 22, 2026 — the first oral GLP-1 recommended for EU weight management at 16.6%).
+On the same day, CHMP also issued a positive opinion on the Wegovy 7.2 mg single-dose pen, reporting up to 20.7% mean weight loss, with EU launch expected in 2026.
+STEP 1 reported ~14.9% weight loss at 68 weeks for the 2.4 mg injection, and SELECT demonstrated a ~20% reduction in major adverse cardiovascular events in adults with obesity and established cardiovascular disease.
+Semaglutide remains the class-defining GLP-1 agonist and the comparator for next-generation triple agonists like retatrutide; for the 2026 comparative CV evidence gap, see our tirzepatide vs semaglutide cardiovascular outcomes brief.

 What Is Semaglutide?